Kingdom of Kottayam: Geography

 The Kingdom of Kottayam covered what is today Talassery taluk, Iritty taluk (1000 km^{2}) of Kannur District and Wayanad District (2000 km^{2}).
 The headquarters of this kingdom were located in Kottayam, a small town not far from Tellicherry.
 The royal dynasty of the princely state of Kottayam was called Purannatt Swarupam.
-The Padinjare Kovilakam or Western Branch of this royal dynasty was located at Pazhassi and is famous for its heroic royal rebel, Pazhassi Raja.
+The Padinjare Kovilakam or Western Branch of this royal dynasty was located at Pazhassi and is famous for its heroic royal prince, Pazhassi Raja.

 Cradle of Kathakali

 The institution of Kathakali gained in progress and richness during the time of the Raja of Kottayam, between 1665 AD and 1725 AD.
 The then-raja of Kottayam was a brilliant actor-dancer who structured several compositions to complete the transition of Kathakali from its earlier form, Ramanattam, developed by Kottarakkara Thampuran.
 The Kottayam family produced two distinguished scholars, Kerala Varma Thampuran, the author of Valmiki Ramayanam Kilippattu and Vidwan Thampuran, the great patron of Kathakali and composer of Attakathas.
 Many dedicated artists like Chathu Panicker also endeavoured to lay the foundations for what is known as Kathakali now.
 Their efforts were concentrated on the rituals, classical details, and scriptural perfection.
 Even now the basic details of Kathakali have not changed considerably from this format.
 Bakavadham, Kirmeeravadham, Kalyana Saugandhikam, and Nivathakayacha Kalakeyavadham are the four perfect Kottayam works.
 After this, the most important changes in Kathakali were brought about through the efforts of a single person, namely Kaplingad Narayanan Nambudiri.
 After basic instruction in various faculties of the art in Vettathu Kalari of North Malabar, he shifted to Travancore and there in its capital and many other centres he found many willing to co-operate with him in bringing about these reforms.